What Are Wraparound Mortgages in Texas?

 A wraparound mortgage provides various benefits to both the buyer and the seller.

-- First, a wraparound mortgage transaction is typically quicker to close than a traditional real estate sale.
+- First, this transaction is typically quicker to close than a traditional real estate sale.
 The seller does not need to go through the process of applying for and receiving a loan from an outside institution prior to closing.

-- Second, a wraparound mortgage allows a buyer who may not qualify for a traditional mortgage to obtain financing for the purchase.
+- Second, it allows a buyer who may not qualify for a traditional mortgage to obtain financing for the purchase.

-- Finally, a wraparound mortgage allows the buyer and seller to negotiate the transaction on their own terms, since there is no new outside lender involved.
+- Finally, they allow the buyer and seller to negotiate the transaction on their own terms, since there is no new outside lender involved.

 Disadvantages of Wraparound Mortgages

 The second issue with wraparound mortgages arises when the original mortgage contains a due on sale clause.
 Most deeds of trust in Texas contain such clauses.
-A due on sales clause allows the lender of the original mortgage to accelerate or call a note due when ownership of the property is transferred.
+A due on sales clause lets the mortgage lender call a note due when ownership of the property is transferred.
 This presents particular problems for wraparound mortgages, as the sale of the property through the wraparound mortgage will trigger the clause, allowing the original lender to call the note due.
-Importantly, a due on sale clause gives the lender the right to exercise this clause, but does not require it to do so.
-Typically, a bank will not exercise this right unless there is a default or other issue with the mortgage, but the risk still remains present in wraparound transactions.
+Importantly, a due on sale clause gives the lender the right to exercise this clause.
+Typically, a bank will not exercise this right unless there is a default or other issue with the mortgage.
+However, the risk still remains present in wraparound transactions.

 Questions?
 Contact Sheehan Law, PLLC